Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Knoxville provide connectivity to the city's central business district, the Oak Ridge National Laboratory, and the University of Tennessee.
-This proximity supports research, education, and regional enterprise workloads.
+Proximity To Key Business Districts: Data centers in Knoxville provide low-latency access to the city's key institutions, including the University of Tennessee and the Oak Ridge National Laboratory.
+This supports research, energy, and public sector workloads.

 Natural Disaster Risk